fieldtrip/website/workshop/paris2019/handson_sourceanalysis.md

 Consult the **[ft_rejectvisual tutorial](/tutorial/visual_artifact_rejection/)** and remove the obvious outlier trials from the data structure.
 The specification of a layout in the cfg allows for a more detailed inspection of the outlier trials.
 Note these trial numbers, inspect the spatial topography and time courses, and remove them from the data.
 Also inspect trials 72 and 832, and discuss their spatiotemporal properties.
 {% include markup/end %}

-### Compute the covariance matrix of the prewhitened data
+## Computation of the covariance matrix of the prewhitened data

 For a beamformer analysis, we need to compute the covariance between all pairs of channels during a time window of interest, which should include the active time window, i.e. the time window after stimulus onset.
 Thus, we should not constrain the window to the prestimulus time window, as we have done so far.
 The covariance, as an average across all single trial covariances is computed by using **[ft_timelockanalysis](/reference/ft_timelockanalysis)** on the prewhitened data, including the whole time window (i.e. we don't call ft_selectdata to extract a time window from the data):